 It’s vital you understand the discharge range before you use it.
 You need to be positioned so you’re close enough to effectively handle the fire, but far away enough to avoid getting burned.

-How To Use a Fire Extinguisher Properly
+Video Of How To Safely Use A Fire Extinguisher

 PASS is an acronym that will help you to use the extinguisher properly.